Invest in India FDI and Profit Repatriation – IT Sector

 Un-Listed Company

-Issue by an Indian company or transferred from a resident to non-resident - Price should not be less than
+Issue by an Indian company or transferred from a resident to a non-resident - Price should not be less than

-The price worked out in accordance with the relevant SEBI guidelines
+The price worked out in accordance with the relevant SEBI guidelines.

 The fair value as per any internationally accepted pricing methodology for valuation on an arm’s length basis, duly certified by a Chartered Accountant or a SEBI registered Merchant Banker.